ApexRMS/landfireupdate/README.md

 used Excel to convert the file into a CSV.
 I moved this CSV file into the folder `data/SC/raw/nonspatial/` and renamed it to `Transition Table.csv`.
-After repeating these steps for both nonspatial datasets, you should have all the necessary data to process the entire Geo Area. with your folder/file structure shown below.
+After repeating these steps for both nonspatial datasets, you should have all the necessary data to process the entire Geo Area, with your folder/file structure shown below.

 ```